Championship 2023/24: Leicester, Leeds, Ipswich in three-way automatic promotion battle

-Leicester, Ipswich, Leeds all still in race for two automatic promotion places; every game from the midweek fixtures will be live on Sky Sports
+Leicester, Ipswich, Leeds all still in race for two automatic promotion places; watch Plymouth vs Leicester (Friday from 7.30pm) and Leeds vs Blackburn (Saturday from 12pm) live on Sky Sports Football this weekend

-There are now just five rounds of the Sky Bet Championship season remaining.
+There are now just four rounds of the Sky Bet Championship season remaining.

 One point separates Leicester, Ipswich and Leeds as we head into the final run-in.
 Here, we take a look at the race for the Premier League...